TABLE OF CONTENTS

 The overall scores and statistics display at the bottom of this screen.
 Refer to E10 - View lines: Results of line generation.

-There are a number of view options, and each is useful to toggle between depending on how the results are being analysed.
+Click on the View menu to toggle between options depending on how the results are being analysed.

 - Subject codes: Displays courses by codes